2019 Was Europes Hottest Year Ever: EU - UrduPoint

 To do so, and to stand any hope of meeting the accord's more ambitious cap of 1.5C of warming, the UN says emissions from fossil fuel use must fall 7.6 percent annually by 2030.

-While carbon pollution levels are expected to drop significantly this year due to the economic slowdown from the COVID-19 pandemic, there are fears that emissions will surge back once a vaccine is found.
+- 'Massive emissions reductions' - While carbon pollution levels are expected to drop significantly in 2020 due to the economic slowdown from the pandemic, there are fears that emissions will surge back once a vaccine is found.

 "The response to the COVID-19 crisis could exacerbate the climate crisis if bailouts of the fossil fuel industry and fossil-intensive sectors are not conditional on a transition to clean technologies," said Cameron Hepburn, director of the University of Oxford's Smith school of Enterprise and the Environment.